-3.58.
+- 3.61.
 Flooding from rivers is a natural process that plays an important role in shaping the natural environment.
-However, flooding threatens life and causes substantial

-- 3.59.
+However, flooding threatens life and causes substantial damage to property and infrastructure.
+Although flooding cannot be wholly prevented, its impacts can be greatly reduced through good planning and management.
+Such planning will have to take account of the impacts of potentially more extreme flood events. - 3.62.
 National policy requires all local plans to take flood risk into account and where possible to direct development to areas of lower risk.
 For some minerals, especially alluvial sand and gravel, this may not always be possible and development in the floodplain will be unavoidable, as has occurred on a large scale in the Trent and Idle Valleys.
-Priority should be given to those options that pose the least risk and/or provide opportunities to improve flood defences and flood storage capacity. - 3.60.
+Priority should be given to those options that pose the least risk and/or provide opportunities to improve flood defences and flood storage capacity. - 3.63.
 In order to appraise these risks, the County Council has undertaken a Strategic Flood Risk Assessment (SFRA).
-The aim of the SFRA is to map all forms of flood risk and use this as an evidence base to locate new development wherever possible in low flood risk areas. - 3.61.
-Major flood risks exist along the Trent Valley and its tributaries and these risks may be increased by climate change. - 3.62.
+The aim of the SFRA is to map all forms of flood risk and use this as an evidence base to locate new development wherever possible in low flood risk areas. - 3.64.
+Major flood risks exist along the Trent Valley and its tributaries and these risks may be increased by climate change. - 3.65.
 Future mineral extraction within high risk areas is unlikely to be avoidable but mineral restoration schemes can in some cases provide opportunities to reduce flood risks.